🧠 What is semantic SEO and entity optimisation? (Direct answer)

 What is semantic SEO?

 Semantic SEO means optimising content around topics, entities, and meaning rather than individual keywords.
 Instead of targeting exact-match phrases, the focus is on covering a subject comprehensively — its sub-topics, related entities, contextual relationships, and the full question chain around it — so that Google's NLP and entity recognition systems classify your page as a genuine knowledge resource.
 Google evaluates whether a page actually covers a topic in depth, not just whether specific words appear on it.
+Industry analyses of topic-cluster architecture have reported organic traffic gains in the 30-40% range over single-keyword structured sites, though figures vary by study and methodology.

 What is entity optimisation in SEO?

 Entity optimisation is the work of making sure Google knows exactly who you are — not just what keywords you rank for.
 When someone searches your brand name on ChatGPT, Perplexity, or Google, the answer comes from a knowledge graph — a database of entities and their relationships.
 Entity optimisation means ensuring your brand, people, and products are properly represented in that graph as distinct, verified entities with complete, accurate, consistently corroborated attributes.
+The work involves schema markup, Wikidata entries, cross-platform entity consistency, and third-party corroboration.

 What is entity salience and why does it matter?

 Salience is Google's NLP score for how prominently an entity features in a piece of content — it runs from 0 to 1.
 A page where your brand is clearly the main subject, named in the title and H1, and discussed in detail throughout scores much higher than a page that mentions it once in the footer.
 Higher salience means Google is more likely to associate that content with your entity in the Knowledge Graph — and more likely to pull from it for AI Overviews and entity-related queries.
+The most common salience failure is homepages with a brand name only in the navigation logo — no body copy establishing who the entity is.

 How does Google's Knowledge Graph work?